 Altretamine Side Effects

-Commonly reported side effects of altretamine include nausea and vomiting, anemia, and peripheral neuropathy.
-Other side effects include leukopenia, and thrombocytopenia.
+Commonly reported side effects of altretamine include: anemia, peripheral neuropathy, and nausea and vomiting.
+Other side effects include: leukopenia, and thrombocytopenia.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by altretamine.
 In the event that any of these side effects do occur, they may require medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.

 You should check with your doctor immediately if any of these side effects occur when taking altretamine:Less common or rare